A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsubsection{In situ data collection}

 For this study, two pan-tilt-zoom (PTZ) cameras were used to capture model training data.
-These cameras were positioned upstream and downstream of the Steingiessen River (Fig. \ref{fig2:study_area}).
-Anthropogenic debris and wood were manually inserted into the river.
-On March 4, 2025, between 10 and 12 a.m, anthropogenic debris (glass bottles, plastic bags, polystyrene, plastic bottles) and wood were manually added upstream of the first camera.
-At the same time, kayak passages were made.
-The same protocol was repeated from 3 to 4 p.m. on the downstream camera.
-The final dataset contains a total of 6,013 images.
+These cameras were positioned in the upstream- and downstream-most reach of the Steingiessen River (Fig.\ref{fig2:study_area}).

+To build a controlled detection dataset under field conditions, anthropogenic debris and wood were manually introduced into the river during dedicated acquisition sessions.
+On March 4, 2025, between 10 a.m. and 12 p.m., several types of anthropogenic debris (glass bottles, plastic bags, polystyrene, plastic bottles) as well as natural debris (wood) were released upstream of the first camera.
+At the same time, kayak passages were performed to create examples of non-debris floating objects.
+The same protocol was repeated from 3 p.m. to 4 p.m. for the downstream camera.

+To avoid any additional environmental contamination, all manually introduced objects were recovered during the experiment by a team member navigating downstream by kayak.
+This acquisition protocol made it possible to construct a controlled benchmark while remaining in real river conditions.

+In addition, although the positive acquisitions were conducted during a single experimental day, the image collection strategy more broadly aimed to capture the study site under different illumination conditions, in order to better reflect the visual variability encountered in practice.
+However, rainy conditions could not be included in the acquisition protocol.